oroinc/documentation/user/back-office/sales/price-lists/schedule.rst

       .. image:: /user/img/sales/pricelist/PriceListsCreate_general_schedule.png
          :width: 40%
          :class: with-border
+         :alt: Scheduling the date to activate the price list

    b) Click *time* and select the activation or deactivation time from the list.
 Alternatively, type it in and press **Enter**.

       .. image:: /user/img/sales/pricelist/PriceListsCreate_general_schedule_time.png
          :width: 40%
          :class: with-border
+         :alt: Scheduling time to activate the price list

    c) To add another slot, click **+ Add** below the time table.
 Add as many slots as you need.